lorenzolevis/wine_quality_Data_Mining/README.md

 - 7, 8, 9 mapped with 3

 The comparison of these **three or four** algorithm helps to detect which ones is the best on this kind of problems

+P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
+Modeling wine preferences by data mining from physicochemical properties.
+In Decision Support Systems, Elsevier, 47(4):547-553, 2009.